jaketlarson/lite-jot/README.md

 # Lite Jot
 Lite Jot is an intuitive note-taking system.
-It is currently optimizied for desktop use.
+It is currently optimized for desktop use.
 It will be released with functionality for mobile web access with consideration for future native mobile development.

 # Dependencies
 This application makes use of the following preprocessing languages: